nmfs-ost/on-off-boarding/README.md

 flowchart TD;
     A(["Navigate to Issues"]) --- A0(("Branch Director")) & A1(("New Employee")) & PL(("Project Lead"));
-    A0 --> B(["Create a new Issue using 'Onboard Team Member' issue type"]);
+    A0 --> B(["Create a new Issue using 'Add new profile' issue type"]);
     A1 ----> G["Read through README"];
     B --> C(["Follow instructions in the Issue"]);
     C --> E["Assign Issue to Onboardee"];
     PL --> D["Add project specific command (e.g., comment /onboard-FIMS)"];
-    G --> new("Navigate to your Onboarding Issue and complete onboarding tasks or comment on the issue to get help when you reach roadblocks");
+    G --> new("Navigate to your Profile and complete opened tasks or comment on the issue to get help when you reach roadblocks");
-    new --> F["Close Issue after tasks are completed"];
+    new --> F["Check off each task after they are completed"];
     E ---> H["Direct employee to this README"];

     E@{ shape: lin-rect};